KilianKegel/FatherlessAmerica/README.md

 Consider the case of Baby Pete.
 In Vermont, Angela Harriman puts her newborn baby, Pete, up for adoption.
 She tells everyone that the father is Marcus Stoddard, her boyfriend.
-Angela’s estranged husband, Daniel, who is living in Louisiana, apparently knows nothing of the pregnancy or the adoption.
+Angela's estranged husband, Daniel, who is living in Louisiana, apparently knows nothing of the pregnancy or the adoption.
 But when he learns what has happened, he takes legal action to gain custody of a child he has never seen.
 Blood tests eventually show that he, not Stoddard, is the probable father.
-Harriman tells a journalist: “I’m not doing this to get back at her.
+Harriman tells a journalist: "I'm not doing this to get back at her.
 I just want my son.<sup>33</sup>

 In the media, the Baby Pete story is widely celebrated as having a happy ending.
 The adoptive parents will maintain physical custody of Pete, while Daniel Harriman will share legal custody with the adoptive mother and will have visitation rights.
-The adoptive father, described by the New York Times as now becoming “in effect, the stepfather,” declared; “Nobody lost, and the baby won.”<sup>34</sup> The editors of the *Times* agreed.
+The adoptive father, described by the New York Times as now becoming "in effect, the stepfather," declared; "Nobody lost, and the baby won."<sup>34</sup> The editors of the *Times* agreed.
 As they saw it:<br>
-*Lawyers are already pointing to this agreement as a possible model for future squabbles over biological parents', adoptive parents’ and children’s rights.
+*Lawyers are already pointing to this agreement as a possible model for future squabbles over biological parents', adoptive parents' and children's rights.
 And so it could be....
 The adults in the case put their own interests and emotions aside to do the right thing for a child.
-Bless them.”*<sup>35</sup>
+Bless them."*<sup>35</sup>

 Bless them?
-Let’s see.
+Let's see.
 A one-day-old infant is given up for adoption by a mother who says that her boyfriend, not her estranged husband, is the father.
 This turns out to be untrue.
 Lawyers are called in.
 As a result, the mother drops out of the picture, the baby goes to adoptive parents, and